ljpatrick/marxpaint/docs/pt_br/README.txt

   -------
     Configuration File
     ------------------
-      You can create a simple configuration file for Tux Paint, which it will read each time you start it up.
+      You can create a simple configuration file for Marx Paint, which it will read each time you start it up.

       The file is simply a plain text file containing the options